Transportation Management Software (TMS): The Ultimate Guide to Optimizing Logistics in 2026

 3. Shipper-Focused TMS: Optimizing Internal Freight Spend

 This category will deal with carrier procurement, load consolidation, and automated audit/payment designed to assist manufacturers, distributors, and retailers that move goods.
-It provides you with direct control of transportation costs.
+As a dedicated freight management system, it gives you direct control over transportation costs and carrier spend.

 Examples: